19hours/sg-statutes/Acts/Estate Duty Act.md

 Section 5(d)

-Rates of Estate Duty in the Case of
+Rates of estate duty in the case of

-Persons Dying on or After
+persons dying on or after

-1ST April 1984 and Before 28TH February 1996
+1st April 1984 and before 28th February 1996

 Principal value of the estate